GeoTsak314/fastapi_3/export_app/README.md

 # Export Data Example with FastAPI
-# by Joanna Karytsioti & George Tsakalos
+# by Joanna Karytsioti & George Tsakalos (AUEB DMST - Spinelis SEIP)

 This FastAPI app demonstrates how to export structured data to a wide variety of formats and systems.